Salvia coccinea

 Collect the seed pods once they start to turn brown.
 Not every single one has to be brown, but when the lower ones start to turn the upper ones may still be green because they ripen from the bottom of the stalk up, but the will be viable.

 Place them somewhere to dry before you remove the seeds from the pods.
-Once they dry the pods and seeds will shrink slightly so the seeds will fall out very easily.
-Inside in the air conditioning is best to avoid mold and mildew and provide a speedier desiccation of the pods.
+Once they dry the pods, and seeds, will shrink slightly so the seeds will fall out very easily.
+Inside, in the air conditioning, is best place to dry them to avoid mold and mildew and provide a speedier desiccation of the pods.
 My favorite container is a white dishpan.
 They are big enough to spread the stalks out and the white helps me to keep an eye out for bugs that might start to infest the seeds.
-I can also see the tiny spiders that I need to rescue and take back outside.
+I can also see the tiny spiders, or other insects, that I need to rescue and take back outside.

 error: Content is protected !!